Legality of incest: Norway

 Incest is illegal in Norway and is defined as intercourse between ancestors and descendants (including adopted descendants), siblings, and even stepfamily.
 It is punishable by up to six years in prison.

 Poland

 In Poland, incest is defined in Article 201 of the Penal Code as sexual intercourse with an ancestor, descendant, guardian, ward, brother, or sister, and is punishable by imprisonment for no less than three months and no more than five years.

 Portugal

-Incest is not specifically prohibited under Portuguese law.
+In Portugal, incest between consenting adults was decriminalized in 1983, and has remained legal since then.

 Romania

 Incest is defined in the Penal Code as "consensual sexual relations between lineal relatives or between siblings" and is punished by a year to five years in prison.

 Russia

-In Russia, consensual sex (including incest sex) between adults, teenagers (12-18), or an adult with a teenager 16 or older, is not a crime.
+In Russia, sexual activity (including incest) between persons who are over the age of consent (16 in Russia) is not a criminal offence.

 However, under the Family Code of Russia, persons who are related lineally, siblings, half-siblings, and a stepparent and a stepchild may not marry.